gvwilson/thirdbit/fiction/iffy/index.md

 "You hit your head,"
 Wales said before Aunt Naggie or Iffy could speak.

-Uncle Jack stood unsteadily.
-"Affin' hell."
-He glared at Wales,
-then at his wife.
+Uncle Jack stood unsteadily and glared at Wales, then at his wife.
 "We're gonna talk about this later," he said,